Make 2019 your best business year yet – with our five simple website tips

 We’re in the midst of the post-summer blues and before long the festive season will be upon us.
 The good news is that it’s not too late to make the following super simple changes to your website, to secure a sparkling new year for your business.

-- Overhaul your imagery by focussing on authenticity
+1. Overhaul your imagery by focusing on authenticity

 In 2019 there’s going to be a real trend for visuals that switch from stock images, to genuine photos.
 This focus on authenticity can help you in building visitor trust (a notoriously tricky challenge when it comes to the world of websites).
 If your web pages are graced with that image of the Shutterstock Receptionist (who literally works for everyone in the world), it’s time to make a change and introduce the real faces of your business to the world.